Donner Party: Wasatch Range

 The party turned south to follow the Hastings Cutoff.
 Within days, they found the terrain to be much more difficult than described.
 Drivers were forced to lock the wheels of their wagons to prevent them from rolling down steep inclines.
-Several years of traffic on the main Oregon Trail had left an easy and obvious path, whereas the Cutoff was more difficult to find.
+Years of traffic on the main Oregon Trail had left an easy and obvious path, whereas the Cutoff was more difficult to find.

 Hastings wrote directions and left letters stuck to trees.
-On August 6, the party found a letter from him advising them to stop until he could show them an alternate route to that taken by the Harlan-Young Party.
+On August 6, the party found a letter from him advising them to stop until he could show them an alternate route to that taken by the Harlan–Young Party.
 Reed, Charles T. Stanton, and William Pike rode ahead to get Hastings.
 They encountered exceedingly difficult canyons where boulders had to be moved and walls cut off precariously to a river below, a route likely to break wagons.
 In his letter Hastings had offered to guide the Donner Party around the more difficult areas, but he rode back only part way, indicating the general direction to follow.

-Stanton and Pike stopped to rest, and Reed returned alone to the group, arriving four days after the party's departure.
-Without the guide they had been promised, the group had to decide whether to turn back and rejoin the traditional trail, follow the tracks left by the Harlan-Young Party through the difficult terrain of Weber Canyon, or forge their own trail in the direction that Hastings had recommended.
+Stanton and Pike stopped to rest and Reed returned alone to the group, arriving four days after the party's departure.
+Without the guide they had been promised, the group had to decide whether to turn back and rejoin the traditional trail, follow the tracks left by the Harlan–Young Party through the difficult terrain of Weber Canyon, or forge their own trail in the direction that Hastings had recommended.
 At Reed's urging, the group chose the new Hastings route.
 Their progress slowed to about 1+1/2 mi a day.
 All able-bodied men were required to clear brush, fell trees, and heave rocks to make room for the wagons.